 December 23, 2022: The Biden Administration's regulation is now in effect.
 The regulation confirms that food, health, and housing benefits are not included in the rule.

 Public Benefits are part of the Public Charge Test

 Only these public benefits* obtained for the immigrant are considered in the Public Charge Test.

-• Cash benefits
+• Cash benefits for income maintenance

 - SSI (Supplemental Security Income)

 - GA (General Assistance/Relief)

 • Medi-Cal/Medicaid for long-term, medical care in an institution, like a nursing home or psychiatric hospital

 *Note: Most immigrants who face a Public Charge test aren't eligible for cash benefits.
 For more information, talk to a legal aid lawyer.